Latest Indian, French warplane deal runs into problems: sources

 Initial technical specifications, which were part of the commercial negotiations, were outlined a decade ago when India began the process of seeking new fighters.

-A French source familiar with the matter said differing priorities within India were delaying matters, with the air force focused on weaponry and the Defense Ministry on offsets.
+A French source familiar with the matter said differing priorities within India were delaying matters, with the air force focused on weaponry and the Defence Ministry on offsets.

 “All along the IAF has asked for more armaments than what Dassault has offered while the Indian administration has demanded offsets,” the source said.